prasenjit-c/prasenjit-c.github.io/blogpages/hbm-nvidia-part2.md

 The benchmark program comprises two primary kernels: a read kernel and a write kernel.
 The overall structure and logic closely resemble the program analyzed in [Part 1](https://prasenjit-c.github.io/blogpages/hbm-nvidia-part1) of this series.

 For this study, I conducted experiments on the Ampere A100 GPU and the Hopper H200 GPU, which is part of the Grace Hopper GH200 system.
-Note that the GH200 system I've used has only 5 of the HBM devices avtive.
+Note that the GH200 system I've used has the memory speed same as H100 and that limits the maximum BW to approximately 4000 GB/s.
 Let's now dive into the performance results and commence our analysis.

 The two charts below illustrate the read and write bandwidth achieved by executing our kernel on the A100 and H200 GPUs, respectively.
 The x-axis represents increasing GPU occupancy, which is achieved by varying the block and grid sizes, while the y-axis shows the percentage of the theoretical maximum bandwidth attained for each occupancy level.
 It's important to note that the H200 has a significantly different maximum theoretical bandwidth than the A100.